Securing corporate IT systems is crucial, but there are ways to make that effort more productive and less costly.

 Elizabeth Ireland, nCircle’s vice president of strategy, says companies often have very diverse compliance environments.

 “By making sure that different divisions aren’t running different solutions, you can have a consistent method of ranking and scoring risk and measuring compliance,” she says.

 Consolidation also substantially reduces audit costs, since auditors only have to review one system, and not a dozen.
 “There’s a definite savings in consolidating systems,” Ireland says.

 4. Continuous security monitoring.
 Some companies still conduct annual penetration tests or other systems checks and reviews.
-By automating the process or outsourcing it to a vendor through Outsourced Trading Solutions, companies can get continuous monitoring for the same price, which can help spot problems before they escalate.
+By automating the process or outsourcing, companies can get continuous monitoring for the same price, which can help spot problems before they escalate.